xq25257/gitskills/readme.txt

-Creatting a new branch is quick & simple fafkajlfjalfjaljflafajl
+Creatting a new branch is quick & si